SanghyunPark01/CoCEL_Handheld_DataRecorder/README.md

 **Function**
 - Select Sensor: You can select the sensor you want to record.
-- Auto Naming Mode: When `On`, automatically generates a name when data is saved.(You don't need to write your name on the keyboard!)
+- Auto Naming Mode: When `On`, automatically generates a name when data is saved.(You don't need to write your name using keyboard!)
 - Start & End Record button: Click the `Start Record` button to start recording the data(rosbag) and click the `End button` to stop recording and save it.
 - Visualize: Visualize LiDAR & Camera.